 Currently, Circular 29 stipulates that at the primary level, it is not allowed to organize extra teaching of cultural subjects, except for life skills, sports or art classes.

-At junior high and high school levels, extra tutoring in schools is only available to weak students, excellent students or senior students, and tuition is not collected.
+At junior high and high school levels, extra tutoring in schools is only applicable to weak students, excellent students or senior students, and tuition is not collected.

-If teachers want to teach outside of school, they must register their business legally and cannot collect money from regular students, whether at home or at the center.
+If teachers want to teach outside of school, they must register their business legally and are not allowed to collect money from regular students, whether at home or at the center.

-Many readers believe that extra teaching has been tightened and is initially effective, but there are still widespread variations, causing great pressure on students and distorting formal teaching activities.
+Many readers believe that extra teaching has been tightened and is initially effective, however, there are still widespread variations, causing great pressure on students and distorting formal teaching activities.

 Because of the ban on tutoring in schools, outside centers have sprung up like mushrooms.

-A reader shared: "Near my house, after Circular 29 took effect, the centers immediately sent invitations to the classrooms, the price was 40,000 VND/session.
+A reader shared: "Near my house, after Circular 29 took effect, the centers immediately sent invitations to the classes, the price was 40,000 VND/session.

-It's still the teachers in the school who teach, the only difference is that they've moved out.
-It's even harder for parents to control."
+It's still the teachers in the school who teach, the only difference is they've moved out.
+It's even harder for parents to control them."

 Readers Nguyet Tran said: "If there is a need for extra classes in the final year, it should be allowed to be organized in school and the fees should be clearly collected.
-As for banning extra classes in school, so that teachers take students to the center and parents still have to pay extra, it is just a change of form."
+As for banning extra classes in school, so that teachers send students to centers and parents still have to pay extra, it is just a change of form."

 Reader Nguyen Thanh commented: "There are many tutoring centers springing up.
-Teachers change classes with each other and then teach outside the center, charging very high fees."
+Teachers switch classes with each other and then teach outside the center, charging very high fees."

-Readers Truong Tai expressed his wish that general education should be fundamentally redesigned: "We should write a complete but core set of textbooks so that students only need to learn from the books."
+Readers Truong Tai expressed his wish that general education should be fundamentally redesigned: "A complete but core set of textbooks should be written so that students only need to learn from the books."

 Many parents reiterated their concerns that extra tutoring deprives children of the opportunity to develop comprehensively.
 Reader Thanh Tung wrote: "Students have studied all day in class, so they should be able to play and practice their talents at home.